 Include Both Languages in Your Vows

 Are you learning the language your partner’s family speaks?
-Share part of your wedding (the vows, in particular) in both languages.
+Share your vows in both languages.
 If you’re using traditional vows, repeat them in both of the represented languages.
 If you’re writing your own vows, you can either read the vows in one language, then the other, or alternate back and forth between each language—offering the full text in both languages in your program.

 Translate Key Moments

 Even if your ceremony is monolingual, ask your officiant to translate key moments into both languages.
 Think “With this ring, I thee wed” and “You may now kiss the bride.”
-Yes, your guests will see what’s happening, but having those major phrases spoken in both languages will help to make everyone feel included in your celebration.
+Yes, your guests will see what’s happening, but having those major phrases spoken in both languages will help to make everyone feel like they're truly part of your celebration.